guardian/recommendations/accessible-pairing-sessions.md

 >In terms of language, I could use 'senior' and 'junior' instead of 'teacher' and 'student', but I believe it's beneficial to encourage people at similar levels to teach each other how to write software.

 ## Scheduling the pairing session
-* Is the proposed time suitable for both the teacher and student?
+* **Time** - Is the proposed time suitable for both the teacher and student?
 Do either of them have specific schedules due to caregiving responsibilities, gender-affirming care, disabilities, chronotypes, energy levels etc?
 Are both parties in relatively good health, both emotionally and physically?
 Are either of them overloaded with work or meetings?
-* How much time does each party need?
+* **Length of time** - How much time does each party need?
 Do they require extra time to learn or process information?
 Is there ample time for breaks?
-* Besides time, are both the teacher and student in suitable surroundings for the pairing session?
+* **Surroundings** - Besides time, are both the teacher and student in suitable surroundings for the pairing session?
 This includes a lack of background noise, a reliable WiFi connection, etc.
-* Do both parties have all the assistive technology they need, e.g. a virtual overlay, or does this need to be provided?
+* **Assistive Technologies** - Do both parties have all the assistive technology they need, e.g. a virtual overlay, or does this need to be provided?
 Do they have any workarounds for this?
 Are there noticeable patterns in either of them, which could help both parties obtain help they didn't know they needed?
 Could they try out assistive technologies in the session to see if anything proves beneficial?
-* Does the calendar invite contain information about what will be covered in the pairing session for future reference?
+* **Calendar invites** - Does the calendar invite contain information about what will be covered in the pairing session for future reference?
 Are there clear goals for the session?
 Could these goals be divided into smaller sessions instead of one large session?
-* How many people need to be present?
+* **Number of people** - How many people need to be present?
 A 1:1 session would allow for a more in-depth exploration of the material, while a larger group might promote knowledge sharing and a greater variety of questions.
-* Will there be a recording or transcription for the meeting?
+* **Recording/Transcription** - Will there be a recording or transcription for the meeting?
-* Which meeting software will be used (see also below)?
+* **Meeting software** - Which meeting software will be used (see also below)?
-* Is there time for a follow-up session if the student wants to ask more questions?
+* **Follow-up sessions** - Is there time for a follow-up session if the student wants to ask more questions?
 Or would it be better for them to pair with someone else to provide this opportunity at a later date?

 ## Consider the meeting software (video conferencing)
 * Google Meet's closed captions are subpar, so the teacher might consider hosting the pairing session using Zoom or another superior alternative instead.